saurabh27k/simple-blog-app/README.md

 # 📝 Simple Blog App

-A full-stack Django web application that allows users to create, view, edit, and manage blog posts with image uploads and authentication.
+A full-stack Django web application that allows users to create, view, edit, and manage blog posts with image uploads and authentication..